zer2/Fantasy-Basketball--in-progress-/readme.md

 \frac{\frac{a_p}{a_\mu} \left(r_p - r_\mu \right)}{r_\sigma}
 $$

-See below for an animation of what weekly blocking numbers look like after the Z-score transformation
+See below for an animation of weekly blocking numbers going through the Z-score transformation step by step.
+First the mean is subtracted out, centering the distribution around zero, then the standard deviation is divided through to make the distribution more narrow

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/c2510de6-cff3-4ba8-b181-d806eeb8eaa7

-The aggregate Z-score is the sum of Z-scores across all categories.
-Ordering all players by aggregate Z-score then produces an intuitively sensible ranking list
+The transformation looks similar for all the other categories.
+The sum of the resulting Z-scores from every category is the aggregate Z-score, which provides an intuitive quantification of overall player value

 ## 2. Justifying Z-scores